REDxEYE/decima-dmf/SPEC.md

 - `name` (String): The name of the material.
 - `type` (String): The type of the material.
 This field has no particular format.
 - `textureIds` (Dict): A dictionary that maps texture channel names to the index of the texture in the [DMFSceneFile](#dmfscenefile) object's `textures` array.
-- `textureDescriptors` (List): An Array of `DMFTextureDescriptor` objects that provide additional information about the textures used by the material.
+- `textureDescriptors` (Array): An Array of `DMFTextureDescriptor` objects that provide additional information about the textures used by the material.

 #### Structure